 BARF Model (Biologically Appropriate Raw Feeding or Bones and Raw food).

-The ethos of this model is to attempt to resemble what our dog’s ancestors would eat in the wild which we know is whole prey.
-If you haven’t guessed already this is when you feed your pet the whole animal.
+The ethos of this model is to attempt to resemble what our pet’s ancestors would eat in the wild which we know is whole prey.
+Prey Model Raw, if you haven’t guessed already this is when you feed your pet the whole animal.

 An example of this is feeding a whole rabbit or squirrel.